 "The reasons are clear.
 First, the rigorous, analytical approach cannot be used in most natural settings.
 Second, the cognition strategies that take advantage of experience are generally successful, not as a substitute for the analytical method, but as an improvement on them.
 The analytical methods are not the ideal; they are fallbacks for those without enough experience to know what to do."

 What research also shows is that people are better at learning when taught how to make decisions without relying on the traditional models for identifying and comparing alternative choices11.
 They do better when taught if/then decision-making and mental models for simplifying complex situations into if/then decisions.
-At the Science of Strategy Institute, we have compiled these mental models in our Sun Tzu's Rule Book.
+At the Science of Strategy Institute, we have compiled these mental models in our Sun Tzu's Play Book.